lidofinance/lido-improvement-proposals/LIPS/lip-0.md

 - Preamble - RFC 822 style headers containing metadata about the LIP, including the LIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
 - Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the LIP.
 - Abstract - a short (~200 word) description of the technical issue being addressed.
-- Motivation (*optional) - The motivation is critical for LIPs that want to change Depool.
+- Motivation (*optional) - The motivation is critical for LIPs that want to change Lido.
 It should clearly explain why the existing specification is inadequate to address the problem that the LIP solves.
 LIP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
 - Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
 - Test Cases - Test cases may be added during the implementation phase but are required before implementation.